vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Time in a Tree.md

 ##### At any location
 - Random Events
 	- Joanne, the worker/waitress, always wanted to become an actor.
 She bought a ticket for a plane to Hollywood but lost it the other day.
 It's in the left pocket of the cardigan with the flowers.
-	- Martin, the co-worker/waiter, helps her find it after they spend a night together
+	- Martin, the regular, helps her find it after they spend a night together.
+In fact, they don't know that they both like each other until he mentions it.
+	-
 	- A kid knocks over their food.
 People slip into each others' arms.
 A seagull steals someone's food.
+Someone wins a grand prize or celebrates something.
+Someone gasps and then slaps another person and walks away, before yelling ".
 - Doesn't actually know what the PCs will do.
+Has an idea, but it changes from time to time.
 ##### At The Wharf
 - A kid dives into the water from the edge.
 Sometimes he comes back with someone unconscious.
 Sometimes he dies.
 Sometimes he doesn't dive at all.
 - When asked about his knowledge, he responds with "Yeah, I'm a god." or "I just know."
 Sarcastic, avoidant.